 We seek to engage the wider Xavier College community – Old Xaverians, current parents and their families, past parents and staff – in becoming compassionate and reflective men and women who are committed to serving those in need through direct service and through raising awareness about social justice issues.

-The partner agencies include:
+The partner agencies and their volunteer programs include:

-It is free to become a member of the Xavier Social Justice Network.
-If you would like to subscribe to our monthly eNewsletter or to find out more about the Network please contact us:
+The XSJN newsletter also serves to inform members of current issues and offers ways for people to get involved to work towards positive solutions.
+There is no cost to becoming a member of the Xavier Social Justice Network or to subscribe to our eNewsletter.
+If you would like to subscribe to our regular eNewsletter or to find out more about the Network please contact us:

 XSJN Coordinator: Ms Danusia Kaska

 Telephone: (03) 9815 4891

 These annual forums are a much-lauded part of the XSJN calendar and not to be missed.
 You can learn more about them by viewing last year's forum, held as a series of four interviews here.

 Keep up to date with all the XSJN activities through our regular eNewsletters: